SoftwareAG/c8y-docs/src/documents/guides/event-language/advanced.html.md

 ### Outputs

-Outputs give you the possibility to not take every event on a stream into account and to directly control whe If you have a measurement that is taken every 10 seconds and you want to do calculations with it maybe it is not necessary to calculate with all measurements but only a subset.
+Outputs give you the possibility to not take every event on a stream into account and to directly control when a statement should output its result.
+If you have a measurement that is taken every 10 seconds and you want to do calculations with it maybe it is not necessary to calculate with all measurements but only a subset.

     // will output the last measurement arrived every 1 minute